ODIM-Project/ODIM/README.md

    > **NOTE**: Verify the permissions of the archived tar files of the Docker images; the privilege of all files must be `user:docker`.

-## Building Docker images of all services
+## Building Docker images of all Resource Aggregator for ODIM services

 1. Run the following commands on the deployment node:
    1. ```